selivan/selivan.github.io/_posts/2020-02-25-removing-bloatware-from-xiaomi-miui-android.md

 tags: [android,xiaomi,miui]
 ---

-*TLDR: If you just want the list of bloatware app package names on Xiaomi MIUI - it is in the end of the artice.*
+*TLDR: If you just want the list of bloatware app package names for Xiaomi MIUI - scroll to the end of the artice.*

 **UPDATE 2020-05-09**: Added SIM Toolkit description.
 **UPDATE 2020-07-04** Added some apps, thanks to @thecrazyblack.